kartonfarkas/api_docs/source/suite/appendices/error_codes.rst

 API Launch Error Codes
 ----------------------

-Launching an email might produce one of the following launch errors:
+Launching an email might produce any one of the following launch errors:

 .. list-table:: **Launch Errors**
    :header-rows: 1